Promise for Tomorrow Scholarships

-Saint John’s Seminary offers a 50% tuition remission for eligible teachers in Catholic schools.
-For more information, please contact the director of the program that interests you.
+Saint John’s Seminary offers a 10% tuition remission for eligible teachers in Catholic schools through the Promise for Tomorrow Scholarship Fund.
+For more information, please contact the director of the program, Dr. Anthony Coleman.

-Additionally, the Archdiocese of Boston has established the Promise for Tomorrow Scholarship Fund, from the generosity of donors in the Boston area, to benefit those serving the Church in the Archdiocese of Boston in parishes or other ministries.
-These scholarships assist Theological Institute degree students in need of financial assistance.
+From the generosity of donors in the Boston area, the Archdiocese of Boston has established the Promise for Tomorrow Scholarship Fund to benefit those serving the Church in the Archdiocese of Boston, in parishes, or in other ministries.
+These scholarships assist MAM/MTS degree students in need of financial assistance.

 In addition to need-based aid, the Promise for Tomorrow Scholarship Fund offers two merit-based scholarships.
 The Promise for Tomorrow Fund awards these two scholarships once a year.
 These scholarships are: